lat-lon/deegree-workshop/README.md

 | `/workspace-cp` | Complete deegree workspace with WFS and WMS configuration for INSPIRE Annex 1 data theme Cadastral Parcels including a configuration set for BLOB and canonical mapping | [Configuration basics with deegree](http://download.deegree.org/documentation/3.4.0/html/lightly.html#example-workspace-1-inspire-network-services) |
 | `/workspace-ps` | Complete deegree workspace with WFS and WMS configuration for INSPIRE Annex 1 data theme Protected Sites including a configuration set for BLOB and canonical mapping   | [Configuration basics with deegree](http://download.deegree.org/documentation/3.4.0/html/lightly.html#example-workspace-1-inspire-network-services) |

-### Detailed description for Protected Sites with canonical database structure
+### Detailed description for Protected Sites with manual database setup

 The shell script `setupDB.sh` creates both, the canonical and BLOB database schema!
+In case you can't run the shell script execute the following scripts in pgAdmin:

-1. Create the database using pgAdmin
+1. Connect to the database server and open Query Tool in pgAdmin

-    1. As user postgres create user and database
+    1. As user postgres create user and database with:

         - `~/.deegree/ddl/01_create_deegree_user.sql`
         - `~/.deegree/ddl/ps-canonical/02_create_ps_canonical_db.sql`

+    2. As user deegree connect to _ps_canonical_ database and create the schema with

         - `~/.deegree/ddl/03_create_extension_postgis.sql`

-    2. As user deegree connect to ps_canonical database and create the schema with

         - `~/.deegree/ddl/ps-canonical/04_create_ps_canonical_schema.sql`

 2. Now open the deegree service console and reload the workspace: